anj-s/kdd2018/README.md

 * Verify that you can run Keras and TensorFlow by running the "Verify Installation" jupyter notebook.

 NOTE:
-You will need to modify the data directory paths in the notebooks since you will be pointing to a local directory.
+During the workshop you will need to modify the data directory paths in the notebooks since you will be pointing to a local directory.